NayrChiang/Multi-functional-Autonomous-Robot/README.md

-# 🚀 MEAM5100 Autonomous Robot Project
+# 🚀 MEAM5100 Multi-Functional Autonomous Robot

 ## 🏆 Overview
 This project was developed as part of the **MEAM5100 - Design of Mechatronic Systems** course at the **University of Pennsylvania**.
 The goal was to design, build, and program an autonomous robot capable of competing in a structured game environment.
 The robot successfully completed navigation tasks, object detection, and interaction with game elements such as trophies and a police car.